ninabarzh/broomstick/content/posts/effects-of-budget-cuts.md

 Without development support, regions like the Sahel become powder kegs.
 Extremist groups flourish, coups proliferate, and European embassies scramble to evacuate.
 Guess who gets to pay for the military interventions that follow?
 Spoiler: it’s not the countries who cut aid.

-Even within the military realm, the spending is far from efficient.
+Even within the military, the spending is far from efficient.
 Multiple overlapping defence projects—like the EU’s three competing fighter jet programmes—guzzle funds at an astonishing rate, with little to show for it.
 An estimated €12 billion per year is lost to duplication.
 That’s money that could be spent on cybersecurity, drone defence, or disinformation resilience—threats which, awkwardly, are growing faster than traditional militaries can respond to them.

 The deeper irony?
 By neglecting the root causes of instability—poverty, exclusion, climate change—Europe guarantees it will need ever more military force to contain the fallout.
 It’s a security spiral powered by fiscal self-sabotage.